les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-10-23-lecons-apprises-en-developpement-logiciel.markdown

 **9. There will always be bugs.** I don’t like approaches to software development that claim to “get it right the first time”.
 No matter how much effort you put in, there will always be bugs (the definition of a bug pretty much is: “we didn’t think of that”).
 A much better approach is to have a system in place that lets you quickly troubleshoot problems, fix the bugs and deploy the fixes.

 **9. Il y aura toujours des anomalies.** Je n'apprécie guère les approches en développement logiciel proclamant "pouvoir faire bien du premier coup".
-Quelque soit les efforts que vous déployez, il y aura toujours des anomalie (la définition d'une anomalie ressemble à peu près à ceci : "nous ne pensions pas à cela").
-Une meilleure approche est d'avoir un système en place qui vous permet de gérer rapidement les problèmes, de corriger les bogues et de déployer les correctifs.
+Quelque soit les efforts que vous déployez, il y aura toujours des anomalie (la définition d'une anomalie ressemble à peu près à ceci : "nous n'avions pas pensé à cela").
+Une bien meilleure approche est d'avoir un système en place qui vous permet de gérer rapidement les problèmes, de corriger les anomalies et de déployer les correctifs.

 **10. Solve trouble reports.** Every developer should spend a portion of their time handling trouble reports from customers and fixing bugs.
 It gives you a much better understanding of what the customers are trying to do, how the system is used, how easy or hard it is to troubleshoot and how well the system is designed.
 It’s also a great way of taking responsibility for what you develop.
 Don’t miss out on all these benefits.

-**10. Réglez les rapports d'anomalies.** Chaque développeur devrait passer une partie de son temps à gérer les rapports d'anomalies émis par les clients et à corriger les bogues.
+**10. Réglez les rapports d'anomalies.** Chaque développeur devrait passer une partie de son temps à gérer les rapports d'anomalies émis par les clients et à corriger les anomalies.
 Cela vous donne une bien meilleure compréhension de ce que les clients essayent de faire, de comment le système est utilisé, de comment il est facile ou difficile de gérer les anomalies et de comment le système est conçu.
 C'est aussi une excellent manière de prendre la responsabilité de ce que vous développez.
 Ne ratez aucun de ces bénéfices.

 **11. Reproduce the problem.** The first step when fixing a bug is to reproduce the problem.
 Then you make sure that when the fix is added, the problem is gone.
 This simple rule makes sure you are not assuming something is a problem when it isn’t, and makes sure the solution actually does what you think it does.

-**11. Reproduisez le problème.** La première étape lors de la correction d'un bogue est de reproduire le problème.
+**11. Reproduisez le problème.** La première étape lors de la correction d'une anomalie est de reproduire le problème.
 Puis assurez-vous que lorsque le correctif est mis en place, que le problème ait bien disparu.
 Cette règle simple vous permet d'être sûr que vous ne faites pas une supposition sur ce qu'est le problème alors qu'il n'en est rien, d'être certain que la solution fait réellement ce que vous pensez qu'elle fait.

 **12. Fix the known errors, then see what’s left.** Sometimes there are several problems present that you know about.
 The different bugs can interact with each other and cause strange things to happen.
 Instead of trying to work out what happens in those cases, fix all the know problems and then see what symptoms remain.

 **12. Corrigez les problèmes connus, puis regardez ce qu'il reste.** Souvent, il y a plusieurs problèmes dont vous avez connaissance.
-Les différents bogues peuvent interagir les uns avec les autres et provoquer la survenance d'étranges choses. À la place d'essayer de forcer ce qui arrive certains cas, corriger tous les problèmes connus et regardez si les symptômes persistent.
+Les différentes anomalies peuvent interagir les uns avec les autres et provoquer la survenance d'étranges choses. À la place d'essayer de forcer ce qui arrive certains cas, corriger tous les problèmes connus et regardez si les symptômes persistent.

 **13. Assume no coincidences.** When testing and troubleshooting, never believe in coincidences.
 You changed a timer value, and now the system restarts more often.
 Not a coincidence.
 A new feature was added, and an unrelated feature becomes slower?
 Not a coincidence.
 Instead, investigate.